greg-raven/Uncommon-Sense/_posts/2016-05-19-no-freedom-in-socialism.md

 ---
-title: 'No freedom in socialism'
+title: "No freedom in socialism"
 layout: post
 categories:
 - economics